adamfoneil/adamfoneil/README.md

 - [SqlServerUtil](https://github.com/adamfoneil/SqlServerUtil) bulk insert, deep copy, and view materializing utilities for SQL Server
 - [ModelSync](https://github.com/adamfoneil/ModelSync), a SQL schema diff library that can treat .NET assemblies as data sources

-If you need help with database design challenges, C# and Linq productivity with SQL Server, please reach out.
-I also work a lot with Azure.
+I like helping developers who are stuck.
+I have a deep background in SQL Server, C#, MVC, and .NET Core.
+If you think I can help with something, please [reach out](mailto:adamosoftware@gmail.com).

 - [CloudObjects](https://github.com/adamfoneil/CloudObjects) is a REST API project in .NET Core I've been working on lately.
 This leads to related side projects like [DbCache](https://github.com/adamfoneil/DbCache) for throttling API calls to 3rd party services.
 - I love serverless code, and I create utilities for Azure Functions: [PayPalHelper](https://github.com/adamfoneil/PayPalHelper2), [CloudLicensing](https://github.com/adamfoneil/CloudLicensing).
 Much of my work in this area is closed source, but I can share my custom library [Excel2SqlServer](https://github.com/adamfoneil/Excel2SqlServer.Library) for importing Excel spreadsheets into SQL Server, which I use with Azure Functions.
 - I love blob storage.
 Most of the stuff I do in this area is closed source, but I can share my homegrown continous deployment solution for WinForms apps [AzDeploy](https://github.com/adamfoneil/AzDeploy), which uses blob storage.